kedro-org/kedro/docs/source/deployment/airflow_astronomer.md

     astro dev init
     ```

 2. The folder `kedro-airflow-spaceflights` will be executed within the Airflow container.
-To run our Kedro project there, we need to copy several items from the previous sections into it: the `/data` folder from Step 1, the `/conf` folder from Steps 2-4, the `.whl` file from Step 5, and the Airflow DAG from Step 6:
+To run our Kedro project there, we need to copy several items from the previous section into it:
+- the `/data` folder from Step 1, containing sample input datasets for our pipeline.
+This folder will also store the output results.
+- the `/conf` folder from Steps 2-4, which includes our DataCatalog, Parameters, and Logging customisation files.
+These files will be used by Kedro during its execution in the Airflow container.
+- the `.whl` file from Step 5, which we will install in the Airflow Docker container to execute our project node by node.
+- the Airflow DAG from Step 6 for deployment in the Airflow cluster.
     ```shell
     cd ..
+    cp -r new-kedro-project/data kedro-airflow-spaceflights/data
     cp -r new-kedro-project/conf kedro-airflow-spaceflights/conf
-    cp -r new-kedro-project/data kedro-airflow-spaceflights/data
     mkdir -p kedro-airflow-spaceflights/dist/
     cp new-kedro-project/dist/new_kedro_project-0.1-py3-none-any.whl kedro-airflow-spaceflights/dist/
     cp new-kedro-project/dags/new_kedro_project_dag.py kedro-airflow-spaceflights/dags/